hjhyu0081/osPCA/README.md

 ```

 ## A basic example
 We analyze rice data to perform os-PCA.
-For a detail, open osPCA.md
+For a detail, click osPCA.md